Nazi exploitation: Nazi films from Italy and France

-The films of 1976 include: Sergio Garrone's SS Experiment Camp (also known as SS Experiment Love Camp), depicting soft-core sex scenes and the castration of an SS officer.
-SS Hell Camp, Luigi Batzella's second Nazi film, featured a sexually-crazed mutant created by an Ilsa-like Nazi scientist.
-SS Girls, directed by Bruno Mattei, is a blatant copy of Salon Kitty.
-Mattei also made Women's Camp 119 starring Lorraine De Selle.
-This film depicts horrific scientific experiments performed on prisoners based on actual documents.
-SS Special Section Women stars John Steiner as a sex-crazed SS Commandant whose love for a Jewish girl causes him to be castrated as punishment.
-Achtung!
-The Desert Tigers, from Luigi Batzella, is interwoven with stock footage and scenes at a Nazi camp in the desert where tortures abound.
+The films of 1976 include Sergio Garrone's SS Experiment Camp (also known as SS Experiment Love Camp), depicting soft-core sex scenes and the castration of an SS officer; SS Hell Camp, Luigi Batzella's second Nazi film, featured a sexually crazed mutant created by an Ilsa-like Nazi scientist; SS Girls, directed by Bruno Mattei, is a blatant copy of Salon Kitty.
+Mattei also made Women's Camp 119 starring Lorraine De Selle, a film based on actual documents which depicts horrific scientific experiments performed on prisoners; SS Special Section Women, which stars John Steiner as a sex-crazed SS commandant whose love for a Jewish girl causes him to be castrated as punishment; and Achtung!
+The Desert Tigers, from Luigi Batzella, which is interwoven with stock footage and scenes at a Nazi camp in the desert where tortures abound.

 1977 saw the release of Gestapo's Last Orgy (also known as Last Orgy of the Third Reich and Caligula Reincarnated as Hitler), which depicts a love affair between a camp Commandant and a prisoner.
 SS Camp 5: Women’s Hell is SS Experiment Camp's sister film featuring the same cast and crew.
 Red Nights of the Gestapo is a soft-core sex film with SS soldiers abusing women in a castle.
 Nazi Love Camp 27, starring Sirpa Lane as a Jewish girl forced into a brothel, is notable for its hardcore sex scenes and for being written by famed scripter Gianfranco Clerici.

 By the end of the decade the genre had run its course.